My mother once told me that the key to knowing betrayal lies in the turncoat’s eyes. It is the truth. Her irises changed color with the light.

 A shadow slept between us.
 I could feel it when I rolled off her, and I couldn’t stand to stay in the same bed.
 I walked to the corner of my room and grabbed my guitar as though it were an axe I was going to use to satisfy the only carnal urge I hadn’t satisfied in the five minutes prior.
 The urge to cause as much pain as had been caused to me.
 An eye for an eye making the whole world blind.
 I wondered how anyone would know if that sort of revenge brought any happiness, though.
 The sight of mirth would be lost with vision.
 Out of sight and out of mind, a man would forget what it was like to smile.

 Absently feeling a deep exhaustion in my soul, I sank into a chair with lids shut.
 I fingered a minor chord.
 After a bar, I switched to another.
 It was that sort of night.
 Opening my eyes, I saw that she was looking at me for the first time in a week.
-Her gaze was indecipherable like the smile of the Sphinx.
+Her gaze like the smile of the Sphinx.
 I watched as she curled up under the blanket, and then felt a horrible sense of love.
 I didn’t want to, but I still did.
 Picking a sad tune, I could not help but think about what had brought us together in the first place.
 A shared love for Thrash metal, shared in concert bars that were as broken down as we were.

 I felt like whispering to her, “I am sorry that you have turned my heart into contraband.
 I’m sorry that you feel guilty for carrying it around.”